How do students get involved in the Programme?

 The SMP Council also offer the following scholarships:

 - David Sell Scholarship ($1,000) for the most outstanding Year 8 student moving from SMP at Westburn to SMP at Burnside

 - Two $500 scholarships for students entering SMP at Westburn in Year 5

 As well as scholarships, Westburn School awards two music trophies at the end of each year.
 One is a general prize available to all students; the other is awarded to an SMP student.

 - Pritchard-Badger Cup: Achievement in the Specialist Music Programme.
 This is awarded to the recipient of the Stewart Family Trust Award.

 What ongoing musical education is available on leaving Westburn School?

-Students are welcome to audition for the Specialist Music Programme at Burnside High School.
+Students are encouraged to audition for the Specialist Music Programme at Burnside High School, and during their time in Westburn SMP students will spend time collaborating with students and tutors in the Burnside High SMP programme.
+Westburn SMP students are invited to attend masterclasses and workshops at Burnside High School, and are often invited to be special guests to Burnside High concerts.
 (NB: Being a member of Westburn SMP does not give a student automatic acceptance into the Burnside High School SMP Programme.)